 At Connecticut Basement Systems, we specialize in foundation repairs of all kinds -- including those related to tilting, leaning chimneys.
 Our warrantied solution will quickly and permanently solve your foundation issue.

 We provide free, written cracked brick repair estimates to homeowners throughout our service area.
 Each estimate is made in person, on site, and comes with no obligation to you.

-Our service area includes Stamford, Norwalk, West Hartford, and nearby areas such as Hamden, Fairfield, Greenwich, Trumbull, Darien, New Canaan, Milford, in Connecticut.
+Our service area includes Stamford, Norwalk, West Hartford, and nearby areas such as Hamden, Fairfield, Greenwich, Milford, Trumbull, Darien, Poughkeepsie, in Connecticut.
 Call or e-mail us today to schedule your appointment!